honklin/PID-Project/README.md

 ## Planning
 ### Project Description and Requirements
-⭐ Design, Build, and Program a device that uses PID feedback control. ⭐
+😃 Design, Build, and Program a device that uses PID feedback control. 😃

 Requirements:
 Use only an Arduino and other standard components in the Sigma Lab Use 4 or 6 AA batteries and a battery pack for power Include a power switch and an LED power indicator Ensure everything is securely mounted (the Arduino can use standoffs or rubber feet)

+We created a ping pong ball floater using PID limits.
+The motor is housed in a box with a tube extending out of the top and is controlled by a rotary controller and LCD.

 ### Planning Document

 https://docs.google.com/document/d/1F2JCuq7YCHW3Lv81fLc3tMGUtD7HIeB3eArvS5VSfUk/edit